FOR THE LIVING

 Related

-TIBETAN BOOK OF THE DEAD
+TIBETAN BOOK OF THE DEADnarrated by Leonard Cohen

 Death is real, it comes without warning and it cannot be escaped.
 An ancient source of strength and guidance, The Tibetan Book of the Dead remains an essential teaching in the Buddhist cultures of the Himalayas.
 Narrated by Leonard Cohen, this enlightening series explores the sacred text and boldly visualizes the afterlife according to its profound wisdom.